diegomfg/x-Landing/readme_after_clone.md

 2 - Rename .env.example to .env
 3 - Run "php artisan key:generate"
 4 - Run "php artisan serve" and check if there are no 500 errors returning from browser.
+5 - Make sure the database exists in the local machine 6 - Run "php artisan migrate" to run all the migrations.